 To become a Henselmans Certified Personal Trainer, you need to have experience creating fitness programs.
 The program should include everything a client would need to get started to achieve their goals.
-The program can be for yourself, a client or even a fictitious person.
+The program can be for an actual client, yourself or even a fictitious person.